yeokm1/ne2000plus-collection/README.md

 The default base I/O is `300h` and `IRQ 3`.
 If you need to change these because of conflicts with other devices, you need to use the `Plusdiag` utility.

-The `Plusdiag` utility will required the initial I/O and IRQ to be at their defaults before configuration.
-If they are not please do the following steps.
-You'll need an 16-bit ISA slot for this initial configuration.
+`Plusdiag` may be able to detect the card even at non-default settings and in a 8-bit slot.
+However if you have issues, set the initial I/O and IRQ to be their defaults and put card in a 16-bit ISA slot.

 1. Power off your PC and short the default jumper on both pins.